What is lunar libration?

-Libration in longitude.
 Libration in longitude is the moon’s east-west wobble.
 This sort of libration is a product of the moon’s elliptical (elongated) orbit.
 Although the moon’s rotation, or spin, goes at a nearly constant rate, its orbital speed varies, going fastest at perigee (moon’s closest point to Earth) and slowest at apogee (moon’s farthest point from Earth).

 At perigee or apogee, there is no libration of longitude.